 The inaugural episode highlights the story of Richelle Heacock, who was paralyzed in a car accident in 2010.
 She currently serves as the head volleyball coach at Eatonville High School (Washington) and was coached by volleyball legend Bill Neville.
 To hear her story, click here.

 Bill Hamiter, head coach of the U.S. Women’s Sitting Volleyball Team, was the subject of the second podcast He helped Team USA win the 2016 Paralympic Games gold medal for the first time after finishing second to China in 2008 and 2012.
 Hamiter chats about the experience on winning gold, the future and working with sitting volleyball athletes.
-To listen to the podcast, click here.

 The third podcast is an entertaining session with Paralympic gold-medal winning teammates Monique Burkland, Heather Erickson and Nicole Nieves.
 During the podcast, they share insight on their past, present and future with the U.S. Women’s Sitting Volleyball Team.
-To listen to the podcast, click here.

 U.S. Women’s Sitting Team Visits USAV Headquarters